smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 # Table Types

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Within SQL, you can create a join to the following 10 table types, some of these objects are schema bound objects, meaning they are saved as a database object within a named schema, and others are unbound and only durable for the life of an SQL statement or your current session.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Within SQL, you can create a join to the following 10 table types.
+Table types can be schema bound objects, meaning they are saved as a database object within a named schema, or they are unbound and only durable for the life of an SQL statement or your current session.
 Items that are not schema bound are created in the `tempdb` and do not have any data of their existence in the catalog views.

 Here are the 10 different types of tables you can create.